 Professional corporation benefits can include limiting the personal liability of each shareholder for other shareholders’ misconduct.
 If another professional in your corporation commits malpractice or a wrongful act while conducting business, you’re likely to lose only business property in a lawsuit, not your personal assets.

 Part of the allure of a standard corporation is the fact that you can easily raise capital by selling your shares to anyone you want with few restrictions.
-This is not so with the typical professional corporation.
-Normally, professional corporations must limit sales of their shares to other licensed professionals.
+This is not the case with the typical professional corporation.
+Normally, professional corporations must limit the sale of their shares to other licensed professionals.

 In some special circumstances, you can offer more than one professional service in your professional corporation if those services are related.
 For instance, your state’s laws might allow you to offer accounting and financial planning services in a single professional corporation.

 With our business support services, we can take the struggle and guesswork out of becoming a new business owner.
-And once you’re in the groove of running a new business, we can help you keep that business legally compliant with our Worry-Free Compliance Service.
+And once you’re in the groove of running a new business, we can help you keep that business legally compliant with our Worry-Free Compliance service.
 We have the tools to make your entrepreneurship easier from start to finish.

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.